HWProbe vs Key-Test

 Where HWProbe is stronger

-More than one keyboard workflow
+Beyond one keyboard workflow

 HWProbe does not stop at a generic key map.
 It also gives users dedicated rollover and ghosting pages, which is important because many keyboard problems are really about combo failure, not dead keys.
 That makes the product much more useful for gaming, enthusiast boards, and practical troubleshooting.

-Better trust and transparency
+Better trust and architecture

 Cleaner long-term product shape